AndrewPiroli/NOS-MCT/README.md

 ### Jobfiles

-Select operating mode with --yeet/--yoink and provide a jobfile with -j/--jobfile.
+Select operating mode with --push/--pull and provide a jobfile with -j/--jobfile.
 A "save only" operating mode is offered for convenience with the --save-only option, this mode just saves the config and does not require a jobfile.

 The jobfile is a simple text file with commands in it.

-In Yoink mode, the commands are run one by one in exec mode (for Cisco, other NOS will use their equivalent) and the output is saved per command.
+In Pull mode, the commands are run one by one in exec mode (for Cisco, other NOS will use their equivalent) and the output is saved per command.
-In Yeet mode, the commands are sent all at once as a config set to be ran sequentially in config mode (or other NOS equivalent), a log of the commands run and any output is saved.
+In Push mode, the commands are sent all at once as a config set to be ran sequentially in config mode (or other NOS equivalent), a log of the commands run and any output is saved.

 A list of supported device types can be found [here](./PLATFORMS.md)

 ## Example Usage:

-Retrive configuration and status: ```python3 nosmct/nosmct.py -i examples/sample-inventory.csv -j examples/cisco-yoink-example.txt --yoink```
+Retrive configuration and status: ```python3 nosmct/nosmct.py -i examples/sample-inventory.csv -j examples/cisco-pull-example.txt --pull```

-Deploy configuration: ```python3 nosmct/nosmct.py -i examples/sample-inventory.csv -j examples/cisco-yeet-example.txt --yeet```
+Deploy configuration: ```python3 nosmct/nosmct.py -i examples/sample-inventory.csv -j examples/cisco-push-example.txt --push```

 Save configuration only: ```python3 nosmct/nosmct.py -i examples/sample-inventory.csv --save-only```